nodecg/nodecg/README.md

 # NodeCG
-NodeCG is a live graphics system, designed to be used during live stream events.
+NodeCG is a live graphics system, designed to be used in live broadcasts.
+It is primarily aimed at [Twitch](http://twitch.tv) broadcasters using [Open Broadcaster Software](https://obsproject.com/), but is usable in any environment that can render HTML.
-It is based on the overlay system used during the [Tip of the Hats 2014](https://www.youtube.com/watch?v=x9PzBHgN29U) event.
+NodeCG is based on the overlay system developed for the [Tip of the Hats 2014](https://www.youtube.com/watch?v=x9PzBHgN29U) charity event.

 [![Build Status](https://travis-ci.org/nodecg/nodecg.svg?branch=master)](https://travis-ci.org/nodecg/nodecg)
 [![Coverage Status](https://img.shields.io/coveralls/nodecg/nodecg.svg)](https://coveralls.io/r/nodecg/nodecg)